 How To Buy Bonds

 You can buy Treasury Bonds directly through the United States Treasury Department online account system called TreasuryDirect, as noted above.
 This is a little bit different than the way you might buy other types of bonds.
 You can open an account at TreasuryDirect just as you would a checking or savings account at your local bank.

-You can buy either an EE or I Savings Bond in an amount ranging from $25 to $10,000 in penny increments.
+You can buy either an EE or I Savings Bond in any amount ranging up to $10,000 in penny increments per year.
 So, if the spirit moves you, go ahead and buy a bond for $49.99.
 The flexible increments allow investors to dollar cost average and make other types of calculated purchases.

 Ready for a Better Banking Experience?

-Open a SoFi Checking and Savings Account and start earning 4.00% APY on your cash!
+Open a SoFi Checking and Savings Account and start earning 4.50% APY on your cash!

 The Pros & Cons of Investing in Savings Bonds